close

 Discover more about our work to end child marriage

-Together we can end child marriage
+Together, we can end child marriage

-Natural disasters or conflict - When disaster strikes in vulnerable countries, children are often tragically left without parents to support and protect them - and no family to care for them.
+Crisis Situations – When disaster strikes in vulnerable countries, children are often tragically left without parents to support and protect them - and no family to care for them.
 For many young girls, getting married seems like the only way to survive - providing food and shelter, or when a girl has been forced to flee her home, a husband could be seen as able to provide protection from assault.